Menu

 TANYA KUMAR, ORACLE - Tanya is a Senior Compliance & Technical Program Manager at Oracle within their National Security Regions Organization.
 Tanya works in managing regulatory audits, compliance activities, and support in maintaining compliance as regions are built.
 Tanya previously worked at T-Mobile within their Cybersecurity and Government Affairs organizations in Washington D.C.
 Within this role she engaged in public/private sector partnerships, councils, task forces, etc. becoming a spokesperson for the communications sector within government spaces.
 Her policy portfolio touched legislative and policy making affairs that affected cybersecurity, technology, supply chain, network security, 5G, IoT, and innovative tech.
 Tanya is very passionate about technology policy and how it directly impacts humanity.
 She cares about how policies that feed up from the government continue to reinforce innovation, connectivity, and supporting citizens in the most equitable way.
 She is excited and very humbled to have been given the opportunity to serve as a Board Member within the TSB - where she gets to learn more about policies that directly impact her community.

 JOE NGUYEN, STATE SENATOR (D) - Sen. Nguyen represents the 34th Legislative District, serving White Center.
-He is the Senate Democratic Assistant Floor Leader and the Vice Chair of the Human Services Committee.
-In addition, he serves on the Transportation Committee and; Environment, Energy & Technology Committee.
 Elected to the state Senate in 2019, he has spent his tenure advocating for working families and community members who historically have been left out of the political process.
 He also sponsored legislation to allow Community and Technical Colleges to offer four-year computer science degrees.
 That work has allowed Washington students, particularly students of color and low-income students, to access opportunities in a rapidly growing and competitive computer science industry.
+Sen. Nguyen serves as Chair on the Environment, Energy & Technology Committee, Vice Chair, Operating on the Ways & Means Committee and serves on the Human Services Committee.

 VACANT, LABOR UNION REPRESENTATIVE